-Bit Bio’s “enter button for the keyboard to the software of life” nabs the company $41.5 million – TechCrunch
+Bit Bio’s ‘enter button for the keyboard to the software of life’ nabs the company $41.5 million – TechCrunch

 If Meatable is one way to commercialize the cell differentiation technology, Bit Bio’s partnership with the drug development company Charles River Laboratories is another.

-“We actually do have a revenue generating business side using human cells for research and drug discovery.
-We have a partnership with Charles River Laboratories the large preclinical contract research organization,” Kotter said.
+“We actually do have a revenue-generating business side using human cells for research and drug discovery.
+We have a partnership with Charles River Laboratories, the large preclinical contract research organization,” Kotter said.
 “That partnership is where we have given early access to our technology to Charles River… They have their own usual business clients who want them to help with their drug discovery.
 The big bottleneck at the moment is access to human cells.”

 Drug trials fail because the treatments developed either are toxic or don’t work in humans.
 The difference is that most experiments to prove how effective the treatments are rely on animal testing before making the leap to human trials, Kotter said.